emsesp/EMS-ESP32/README.md

 ```
 TODO figure out why sometimes telnet on ESP32 (and sometimes ESP8266) has slow response times.
 After a manual reset it seems to fix itself.
 Perhaps the telnet service needs to start after the wifi is up & running.
 TODO Get the ESP32 UART code working.
+TODO sometimes with tx_mode 0 there are a few CRC errors due to collision when waiting for a BRK signal.
 TODO console auto-complete with 'set' command in the system context is not showing all commands, only the hostname.
-TODO sometimes get an error after a Tx send when first booting up. timeout perhaps?
 ```

 ### **Features to add next**